 Genius Bonus: While it's definitely not necessary to enjoy and understand the show, knowledge of Heinrich Heine's poems helps you understand a lot of der Tod's lines.
 Also, many lines said by Elisabeth, Franz Joseph and other Historical Domain Characters are based on things they said or wrote in reality.

-Ho Yay: Der Tod's duet with Rudolf, "Die Schatten werden länger" ("The Shadows Grow Longer"), is basically made of this.
+Der Tod's duet with Rudolf, "Die Schatten werden länger" ("The Shadows Grow Longer"), is basically made of this.
+Considering that many versions, including the original, include multiple near kisses initiated by der Tod and interrupted by Rudolf, this is more akin to intentional Homoerotic Subtext than Ho Yay.

 Also, quite often there's something going on between Lucheni and der Tod.